Also known as mapping, Shipping Rules allow you to automate processing your orders within ShippingEasy. This saves you time and effort.

 You specify one or more conditions, each of which is checked against every incoming order.
 If all of the conditions for a shipping rule exist for an order, then that shipping rule is applied to that order.
 If any of the conditions do not exist, then the shipping rule is not applied to that order.

-Here is an example with two conditions:
+An example with two conditions:

 If an order has a status of Awaiting Payment and the total weight is less than or equal to 13 ounces, then this shipping rule will be applied to the order.